-4. Location of plans and adrenaline autoinjectors
+Location of plans and adrenaline autoinjectors

-A copy of each student's Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis at [insert location].
+A copy of each student's Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis at the First Aid Room.
 Students are encouraged to keep their adrenaline autoinjectors on their person.
-Adrenaline autoinjectors for general use are available at.
-First Aid Room and are labelled "general use".
+Adrenaline autoinjectors for general use are available at First Aid Room labelled "general use".

-5. Risk Minimisation Strategies
+Risk Minimisation Strategies